Inference based on Kotlarski's Identity: Introduction

 It it not surprising that such an inference method has been missing for long in the literature, given the technical difficulties of the problem.
-Deconvolution is an ill-posed inverse problem, and inference under this problem is known to be challenging -- see \citet{bissantz/lutz/holzmann/munk:2007,bissantz/holtzmann:2008,lounici2011,horowitz/lee:2012,hall/horowitz:2013,schmidt-hieber2013,adusumilli/otsu/whang:2017,kato/sasaki:2017b,babii:2018,chen/christensen:2018,kato/sasaki:2018} for existing papers developing confidence bands in ill-posed inverse problems for example.
-It appears that Kotlarski's identity entails an even more sophisticated form of an inverse problem to solve.
-As such, in the present paper, we chose the path of not solving the difficult inverse problem.
-Instead, we take a robust inference approach \`a la \citet{anderson/rubin:1949}, and directly work with the moment restrictions based on Kotlarski's identity.
+Deconvolution is an ill-posed inverse problem, and inference under this problem is known to be challenging -- see \citet{bissantz/lutz/holzmann/munk:2007,bissantz/holtzmann:2008,lounici2011,horowitz/lee:2012,hall/horowitz:2013,schmidt-hieber2013,adusumilli/otsu/whang:2017,kato/sasaki:2017b,kato/sasaki:2018,babii:2018,chen/christensen:2018} for existing papers developing confidence bands in ill-posed inverse problems for example.
+We take a robust inference approach \`a la \citet{anderson/rubin:1949}, and directly work with the moment restrictions based on Kotlarski's identity.
 A positive side product of taking this approach is that we do not need to assume the non-vanishing characteristic functions (i.e., we do not need the completeness), which is commonly assumed for nonparametric identification or inversion.

 It is also worth mentioning that we chose to use the Hermite polynomial sieve among other sieves in this paper.
 The Hermite polynomial sieve has been in fact already known in the literature to be useful to approximate ``smooth density with unbounded support'' \citep{chen:2007} -- also see her discussion of \cite{gallant/nychka:1987} therein.
 In addition to this known advantage, we also find this sieve particularly useful for the deconvolution problem.
 Note that the deconvolution problem involves applications of the Fourier transform operation and the inverse Fourier transform operation.
 To our convenience, the Hermite functions are eigen-functions of the Fourier transform operator.
 While we deal with simultaneous restrictions in terms of density and characteristic functions, we can use the Hermite polynomial sieve to approximate both the density and characteristic functions without having to apply the Fourier transform or the Fourier inverse because of the eigen-function property.
 This convenient property saves computational time and resources as costly numerical integration within each iteration of a numerical optimization routine would be necessary if any other sieve were used.
 Furthermore, we find that a couple of properties of the Hermite functions (namely the Schr\"odinger equation for a harmonic oscillator and a pair of recursive equations) can be exploited to obtain informative bias bounds of the Hermite polynomial sieve, which in turn contributes to informative inference we establish in this paper.